kumarvegeta/dssp-gae-python/README.md

-# dssp-gae-python
+# dsspp
-DSSPP In Python On GAE
+DSSPP On Python for GAE